team-mariners/hungrydb/README.md

 * For the cron jobs to be executed, the server needs to be enabled 24 hours if it's run on your local machine.

 * The cron jobs are not currently enabled on the hosted application on Heroku as it's a charged service.

+2. Kindly contact us should you face problems when setting up the project.